 You need 100% unit test coverage

-The first language I wrote code in was Java.
+The first language I wrote code in was Java in college.
 Several months later, I learned Python, and it was like a breath of fresh air.
 Writing code was all of a sudden far easier.
 I could mostly focus on logic without getting bogged down in types.
 I was encountering so many new things at the same time that removing types from the picture allowed me to get more comfortable writing and running code.
 What I didn’t have an appreciation for at the time was that a lack of compile time type checking introduces an entirely new class of errors to a program.
 I couldn’t have an appreciation for this because I barely had a concept of the difference between an error at compile time versus an error at runtime.
 By avoiding types, writing code became easier.
 Maintaining the code would be harder, but I needed to learn that from experience.
 For what it’s worth, Python is often still the first language I reach for when I need to code something up quickly.